SymbolixAU/geojsonsf/README.md

 ## Installation

-Install the CRAN version wth
+Install the CRAN version with

 ``` r
 install.packages("geojsonsf")